 Filipinos love freelancing.
-There’s an estimate of almost 2 million Filipino freelancers as of 2018, and that number will only grow as platforms like Payoneer, Transferwise, PayPal, Freelancer and Upwork continue to innovate and make freelancing easy.
+There are an estimated of almost 2 million Filipino freelancers as of 2018, and that number will only grow as platforms like Payoneer, Transferwise, PayPal, Freelancer, and Upwork continue to innovate and make freelancing easy.

 If you’re a Filipino, and you don’t freelance yourself (yet), you probably have acquaintances or friends who freelance, and we’d bet their work is in one of the following fields.
 These are the top 10 freelance jobs in the Philippines.

 1. Software Engineer/Programmer

 Software engineering is one of the highest-paying online freelance jobs today.
 Companies are outsourcing because it’s simply more cost-effective than hiring an in-house software engineer.